ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 ## Using Threads for Reads

-Read performance on S3 will scale linearly with the number of cores, provided you are not limited by network bandwidth or local IO.
-Increasing the number of threads also has memory overhead permutations that users should be aware of.
+Read performance on S3 will scale linearly with the number of cores, provided you are not limited by network bandwidth or local I/O. Increasing the number of threads also has memory overhead permutations that users should be aware of.
 The following can be modified to improve read throughput performance potentially:

 * Usually, the default value of `max_threads` is sufficient, i.e., the number of cores.
-If the amount of memory used for a query is high, and this needs to be reduced, or the LIMIT on results is low, this value can be set lower.
+If the amount of memory used for a query is high, and this needs to be reduced, or the `LIMIT` on results is low, this value can be set lower.
 Users with plenty of memory may wish to experiment with increasing this value for possible higher read throughput from S3.
 Typically this is only beneficial on machines with lower core counts, i.e., &lt; 10.
 The benefit from further parallelization typically diminishes as other resources act as a bottleneck, e.g., network and CPU contention.
 * Versions of ClickHouse before 22.3.1 only parallelized reads across multiple files when using the `s3` function or `S3` table engine.
 This required the user to ensure files were split into chunks on S3 and read using a glob pattern to achieve optimal read performance.
 Later versions now parallelize downloads within a file.
 * In low thread count scenarios, users may benefit from setting `remote_filesystem_read_method` to "read" to cause the synchronous reading of files from S3.
 * For the s3 function and table, parallel downloading of an individual file is determined by the values `max_download_threads` and `max_download_buffer_size`.
 Files will only be downloaded in parallel if their size is greater than 2 * `max_download_buffer_size`.
 By default, the `max_download_buffer_size` default is set to 10MiB.
-In some cases, you can safely increase this buffer size to 50 MB (max_download_buffer_size=52428800), with the aim of ensuring each file was downloaded by a single thread.
+In some cases, you can safely increase this buffer size to 50 MB (`max_download_buffer_size=52428800`), with the aim of ensuring each file was downloaded by a single thread.
 This can reduce the time each thread spends making S3 calls and thus also lower the S3 wait time.
 See [this blog post](https://clickhouse.com/blog/clickhouse-1-trillion-row-challenge) for an example of this.

 Before making any changes to improve performance, ensure you measure appropriately.
 As S3 API calls are sensitive to latency and may impact client timings, use the query log for performance metrics, i.e., `system.query_log`.